-13.2(6) • TRANS-GENDER ATHLETES
+13.2(6) • TRANSGENDER ATHLETES

-Men are not permitted to compete on women's teams in SSUSA sanctioned events, but on occasion the eligibility issue of trans-gender athletes arises.
+Men are not permitted to compete on women's teams in SSUSA sanctioned events, but on occasion the eligibility issue of transgender athletes arises.
 To ensure that no athlete is excluded from the opportunity to participate, that the safety of women players is protected, and to maintain fairness in competition, the SSUSA has adopted the standards used by the National Collegiate Athletic Association (NCAA) to govern the eligibility of trans-gender athletes.

-- A. Generally, under the NCAA guidelines, all trans-gender athletes must have: - 1.
-Undergone hormone replacement therapy for at least one year; and - 2.
-Be legally recognized as the sex in which they desire to compete. - B. Challenges or protests as to the eligibility of an athlete under this provision shall be treated as any other player eligibility issue, such as appropriate residency or minimum qualifying age.
-The trans-gender athlete will be asked to provide suitable documentation under the NCAA standards in support of eligibility prior to participation, or in the alternative and at the sole discretion of the Tournament Director, may be allowed to participate in the tournament pending the provision of suitable documentation within thirty (30) days of the conclusion of the tournament.

-C. Any and all costs and expenses of providing the suitable documentation in support of meeting the NCAA standards vests solely with the trans-gender athlete and shall not be the responsibility of the SSUSA.
+- A. Generally, under the NCAA guidelines, all transgender athletes must: - 1.
+Have a serum testosterone concentration below 10 nmol/L for at least 12 months.
+The athlete must maintain that level to remain eligible; and - Follow other gender requirements set by the World Baseball Softball Confederation (the sport's international governing body).
+See the NCAA or WBSC websites for more information and any updates to this policy. - B. The transgender athlete must provide suitable documentation in support of eligibility prior to participation.
+Challenges or protests as to the eligibility of an athlete under this provision shall be treated as any other player eligibility issue, such as residency or minimum qualifying age. - C. All costs and expenses of providing the suitable documentation in support of meeting the NCAA standards vests solely with the trans-gender athlete and shall not be the responsibility of the SSUSA.